DylanDrein/mu-cs424-f2016/assignment-2.md

 ## Setup

-Consider the simply typed lambda calculus, with added types t1, t2, ..., t9 and one basis object of type b:t8 and eight basis functions of types f4:t4→t5, f5:t5→t6, ..., f8:t8→t9.
+Consider the simply typed lambda calculus, with added types t1, t2, ..., t9 and one basis object of type b:t8 and five basis functions of types f4:t4→t5, f5:t5→t6, ..., f8:t8→t9.

 Recall that in the simply typed lambda calculus, a variable after the symbol λ must be given a type, as in: